vinhig/imperium/README.md

 * 🚧 Don't hesitate to make a pull request lol.
 * 🤞 It's a dream but we will get there!

-(This repo is a Work-In-Progress.)
+(This repo is a Work-In-Progress.
+Due to last changes, the OpenGL 3.3 backend is the only working backend.)

 ## Building